Information Literacy Framework for Philadelphia University:

 bullet

-Apply the basic criteria for evaluating web sites
+Apply basic criteria for evaluating web sites

 Ethical use of information, information resources and information technologies